|

 happened 60 times per second.
 This baseline 60Hz rotation speed in the

 first generation products is also known as a "1x" rotation speed.
+Upon release of the first generation machines, it became apparent

 that quite a few people were seeing rainbow artifacts.
 So in the second